Geylang Bahru family murders: Aftermath

-The children were buried on 7 January 1979 at Choa Chu Kang Cemetery along with some of their belongings.
+The children were buried on 7 January 1979 at Choa Chu Kang Cemetery, along with some of their belongings.
 Their parents subsequently ceased their minibus business and started working at a company that produced PVC materials.
-Five years after the incident, Lee managed to reverse the sterilisation that she had undergone prior to the murder, and gave birth to a healthy baby boy.
+Lee managed to reverse the sterilisation that she had undergone prior to the murder, and gave birth to a healthy baby boy in December 1983, nearly five years after the incident.
 The couple later had a daughter.

 In 2004, True Files, a Singaporean crime show, re-enacted the murders of the Tan children and the adaptation was aired as the final episode of the show's third season.

-In 2021, Shin Min Daily News revealed that Tan Kuen Chai died a long period of years before and Lee Mei Ying was still alive in her 70s, living with her grandson.
+In 2021, Shin Min Daily News revealed that Tan Kuen Chai died a number of years before, and Lee Mei Ying was still alive in her 70s, living with her grandson.
 There was also new information received from an old neighbour's tip-off, which revived the investigation of the case.

 A 2022 crime show Inside Crime Scene re-enacted the Geylang Bahru child murders and aired the adaptation as its second episode.